acts-project/acts/docs/core/track_fitting.md

 p(\vec{x}) = \sum_i w_i \varphi(\vec{x}; \mu_i, \Sigma_i), \quad \sum_i w_i = 1
 $$

 A common use case of this is electron fitting.
-The energy-loss of Bremsstrahlung for electrons in matter are highly non-gaussia n, and thus are not modeled accurately by the default material interactions in the Kalman Filter.
-Instead, the Bremsstrahlung i s modeled as a Bethe-Heitler distribution, which is approximated as a gaussian mixture.
+The energy-loss of Bremsstrahlung for electrons in matter are highly non-gaussian, and thus are not modeled accurately by the default material interactions in the Kalman Filter.
+Instead, the Bremsstrahlung is modeled as a Bethe-Heitler distribution, which is approximated as a gaussian mixture.

 ### Implementation